 After these techniques have been attempted, further assistance may be determined necessary and a written referral to the Committee on Special Education (CSE) is initiated with parental consent and support.
 The CSE consists of a parent, special educator, school psychologist, general educator and an administrator.
-This team works with the student's parents and
+This team works with the student's parents and classroom teacher(s) to determine if there is an educational disability and what services would most appropriately serve the child's needs.
+There are several options within our district as well educational skills.
+Annually, the CSE will review the educational program of each special education student to determine its effectiveness and plan for the following year.

 An Individual Education Program (IEP) or 504 Accommodation Plan is written for each student identified with a disability.
-Each plan includes long and short term goals for improvement of educational skills.
-Annually, the
+Each plan includes long and short term goals for improvement of the CSE will review the